HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

 1. **additionalProperties:** Whether additional fields not in the schema will be allowed.
 The *additionalProperties* attribute should always be set to `false`.
-Currently, the HCA is not accepting user-supplied fields.
-The process for extending the metadata standard to include new fields is outlined in our contributing documentation [here](contributing.md).
+Currently, user-supplied fields are not accepted without consultation with the metadata team.
+The process for requesting updates to the Metadata Standard to include new fields is outlined in our contributing documentation [here](contributing.md#requesting-or-suggesting-changes-to-the-metadata-schema).

     Example: